 The degree of future protection for our proprietary rights is uncertain because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.
-Only limited protection may be available and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
-If we do not adequately protect our intellectual property and proprietary technology, competitors may be able to use our drug candidates and proprietary technologies and erode or negate any competitive advantage we may have, which could have a material adverse effect on our financial condition and results of operations.
+Only limited protect our intellectual property and proprietary technology, competitors may be able to use our drug candidates and proprietary technologies and erode or negate any competitive advantage we may have, which could have a material adverse effect on our financial condition and results of operations.
 For example:

-- others may be able to make compounds that are similar to our drug candidates but that are not covered by the claims of our patents; - we might not have been the first to make the inventions covered by our pending patent applications; - we might not have been the first to file patent applications for these inventions; - others may independently develop similar or alternative technologies or duplicate any of our technologies; - any patents that we obtain may not provide us with any competitive advantages; - we may not develop additional proprietary technologies that are patentable; or - the patents of others may have an adverse effect on our business.
+- others may be able to make compounds that are similar to our drug candidates but that are not covered by the claims of our patents; - we might not have been the first to make the inventions covered by our pending patent applications; - we might not have been the first to file patent applications for these inventions;

+- others may independently develop similar or alternative technologies or duplicate any of our technologies; - any patents that we obtain may not provide us with any competitive advantages; - we may not develop additional proprietary technologies that are patentable; or - the patents of others may have an adverse effect on our business.

 We have applied, and we intend to continue applying, for patents covering aspects of our drug candidates, proprietary technologies and their uses that we deem appropriate.
 However, we may not be able to apply for patents on certain aspects of our current or future drug candidates, proprietary technologies and their uses in a timely fashion, at a reasonable cost, in all jurisdictions, or at all, and any potential patent coverage we obtain may not be sufficient to prevent substantial competition.
-As of March 31, 2021, we were the owner of record of six issued U.S. patents, 32 non-U.S. patents, and 55 pending U.S. and non-U.S. patent applications (collectively, "the Cortexyme patent portfolio").
+As of June 30, 2021, we were the owner of record of six issued U.S. patents, 35 non-U.S. patents, and 53 pending U.S. and non-U.S. patent applications (collectively, "the Cortexyme patent portfolio").

-Four issued U.S. patents and 32 issued non-U.S. patents in the Cortexyme patent portfolio relate to atuzaginstat, with claims directed to atuzaginstat and related pharmaceutical compounds, pharmaceutical compositions containing these compounds, and use of these compounds in the treatment of various indications.
+Four issued U.S. patents and 34 issued non-U.S. patents in the Cortexyme patent portfolio relate to atuzaginstat, with claims directed to atuzaginstat and related pharmaceutical compounds, pharmaceutical compositions containing these compounds, and use of these compounds in the treatment of various indications.
 Pending U.S. and non-U.S. patent applications in the Cortexyme patent portfolio relate to atuzaginstat and related pharmaceutical compositions containing these compounds, methods of using these compounds in the treatment of various indications, and methods of making these compounds.